mightora/mightora.io/content/calculate-working-day.md

 ---

 ## Quickstart
-Use api key free and endpoint Blobr
+Use api key free and endpoint `RapidAPI`

 ## Explore our automation tools